Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: The Supplemental Materials

-In addition, we also compute the localization length $\xi$ in the presence of dimerization.
+In addition, we also computed the localization length $\xi$ in the presence of dimerization.
 The data shown in Fig.~\ref{dos}(b) gives rise to $\xi\approx 0.22N^{\alpha}$ with $\alpha=1.04\pm 0.04$.
 While in the uniform case mentioned in the main text we have $\xi\approx 0.38N^{1.02\pm0.02}$.
-So we find in both cases $\xi$ always scales linearly with $N$ and the dimerization effectively shortens $\xi$. \end{widetext}
+So we find in both cases $\xi$ always scales linearly with $N$ and the dimerization effectively shortens the localization length $\xi$.